Silver Quarters

 Specific years and mint marks are scarce and sought after.
 For example, the 1870-S Seated Liberty Quarter is extremely rare and valuable.

-The coin’s obverse features the figure of Lady Liberty seated on a rock, holding a pole with a Phrygian cap on top in one hand and a shield with the word “Liberty” inscribed on it in the other.
+The coin’s obverse features the figure of Lady Liberty seated on a rock, holding a pole with a Phrygian cap on top in one hand and a shield inscribed with the word “Liberty” in the other.
 The reverse depicts an eagle.

 Barber Silver Quarters